 While it is important that you attempt the GAT, the test does not count directly towards your VCE.
-However, GAT results play a very important part in determining your final assessments for the VCE.
+However, GAT results may play a very important part in determining your final assessments for the VCE.

-GAT results are used to check that your VCE external assessments and Schoolbased Assessments have been accurately and fairly assessed.
+GAT results are used to check that your VCE external assessments and school-based assessments have been accurately and fairly assessed.

-The GAT is used in these checks because its results are a good predictor of final assessment for VCE studies.
-If a student has done well on the GAT, they are likely to do well in their School-based Assessments and external assessments.
+The GAT is used because its results are a good predictor of final assessment for VCE studies.
+If a student has done well in the GAT, they are likely to do well in their other assessments.